BDC Hamburger Icon

 What is document digitization?

-Document scanning, also called document imaging, is the process of capturing digital images of paper documents.
-The images of the physical documents are then transformed into a digital format using OCR conversion software.
-OCR, or optical character recognition, scans document images and turns them into text documents.
-This intelligent conversion allows documents to be searched with relevant keywords.
+Document digitization is the process of capturing images of paper documents and transforming them into a digital format using capture software.
+OCR, or optical character recognition, converts document images into text documents that can be searched with relevant keywords.
+Terms like “document scanning” and “document imaging” also describe this process.

 What are the business benefits of digitizing documents?

 • Share documents easily.
-It’s faster to share scanned documents digitally than to mail, fax or hand-deliver paper documents.
-Digitizing also streamlines the document-sharing process, which enhances efficiency and productivity.
-Digitizing allows many people and multiple departments to access the same document simultaneously, thereby improving collaboration.
+It’s faster to share scanned documents digitally than mail, fax or hand-deliver paper documents.
+Digitizing also streamlines the document-sharing process, enhancing efficiency and productivity.
+Additionally, it allows many people and multiple departments to access the same document simultaneously, improving workplace collaboration.

 • Store information safely.
 Scanned documents allow for the safe digital storage of records.
-Digital files can be safely stored or backed up on remote servers with high-security protocols.
-In addition, unlike paper documents, there is virtually no risk of losing or misplacing digital documents, and you can archive and manage digital documents in a structured way.
+Digital files can be securely stored or backed up on remote servers with high-security protocols.
+Unlike paper documents, digital files carry virtually no risk of being lost or misplaced.
+Additionally, you can archive and manage digital documents in a structured and organized way.

 • Incorporate digital elements.
-Scanning allows information to be captured from paper files, films, tapes and other media.
-Information can be read from barcodes, RFID chips, QR codes and other inputs that can be scanned.
-The scanned information can be transformed for use with document management systems, enterprise resource planning software, management information system software, customer relationship management tools and other business applications.
-[See related article: The Best CRM Software of 2024]
+Scanning allows information to be captured from paper files, films, tapes and other physical media.
+Data can also be read from barcodes, RFID tags, QR codes or other scannable sources.
+The scanned information can be transformed for use with document management systems, ERP software, management information system software, the best CRM software and other business applications.

 • Save time and money.
-You can access and use all scanned documents with just a few clicks, meaning you no longer need to search through heaps of paper files or have a warehouse dedicated to storing papers.
+No more searching through heaps of paper files and dedicating warehouses and file rooms to storing papers.
+You can access and use all scanned documents with just a few clicks.
 According to ARC, just one employee can use 10,000 sheets of paper yearly, which costs approximately $80.
-If you multiply that by 100 workers, your company spent $8,000 just on paper.
-You also save money that would be spent on shredders for proper paper disposal.
+If you multiply that by 100 workers, your company spends $8,000 per year just on paper.
+(You also save money that would be spent on shredders for proper paper disposal.)

 • Minimize storage space.
 You no longer need to maintain separate office space for storing documents.
-Expenses related to storing paper files can be eliminated.
+“This opens possibilities for repurposing the area for more productive, revenue-generating activities,” Graham pointed out.

 • Meet compliance regulations.
-Some industries have statutory compliance norms mandating that certain documents be maintained in a digital format.
-With scanning, you can achieve this quickly and inexpensively.
+Some industries have statutory compliance norms mandating that specific documents be maintained in a digital format.
+With scanning, you can meet these requirements quickly and inexpensively.

 • Reduce paper waste.
-As documents are scanned, paper waste is drastically eliminated, discouraging deforestation.
+As documents are scanned, paper waste is drastically eliminated, helping to discourage deforestation and create a sustainable business model.

 • Increase file accessibility.
-All scanned files can be uploaded to the cloud or shared.
-That means anyone with the right credentials can access them from on-site or remote locations, and any information can be searched within editable files in a moment.
+All scanned files can be uploaded to the cloud or shared, allowing anyone with the right credentials to access them from on-site or remote locations.
+Additionally, information within editable files can be searched instantly, saving time and improving efficiency.

 TipBottom line

-Before scanning, decide how to name your files.
-Choosing an easy-to-decipher file management system will help you locate documents through search.
-For example, you can organize files by project date or project name.
+File management best practices include choosing an easy-to-decipher naming system to help you locate documents through search.
+For example, you can organize files by project date or name.

 What documents can you digitize?

-There is no limit to the types of documents you can digitize.
-Suppose you start from scratch to convert all your paper documents to electronic versions.
-In that case, it’s best to prioritize the following types of documents:
+There’s no limit to the types of documents you can digitize.
+However, if you’re starting a digitization overhaul to convert all paper documents to electronic versions, it’s best to prioritize the following document types:

 • Official correspondences